Tuminah Kadi

-Tuminah binti Kadi is a Malaysian politician who has served as the Deputy Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 and Member of the Malacca State Legislative Assembly (MLA) for Pantai Kundor since November 2021.
+Tuminah binti Kadi (born 8 July 1967) is a Malaysian politician who has served as the Deputy Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 and Member of the Malacca State Legislative Assembly (MLA) for Pantai Kundor since November 2021.
 She is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Political career

 Candidate for the Malacca State Legislative Assembly (2021)

 In the 2021 state election, Tuminah Kadi made her electoral debut after being nominated by BN to contest for the Pantai Kundor state seat.
 Siti Faizah is contesting against Mohamad Ridzwan Mustafa of Perikatan Nasional and Nor Azman Hassan of Pakatan Harapan.
 She won the seat by gaining 3,170 votes with the slim majority of 827.

 Deputy Member of the Malacca State Executive Council (since 2023)

 On 6 April 2023, Tuminah Kadi was appointed by Chief Minister Ab Rauf as Deputy EXCO Member in charge of Entrepreneur Development, Cooperatives and Consumer Affairs, deputising for EXCO Member Allex Seah Shoo Chin.